-We have audited the accompanying balance sheet of EasyWeb, Inc. (a development stage company) as of December 31, 2001, and the related statements of operations, shareholders' deficit and cash flows for the years ended December 31, 2001 and 2000, and the period from September 24, 1998 (inception) through December 31, 2001.
+We have audited the accompanying balance sheet of EasyWeb, Inc. (a development stage company) as of December 31, 2002, and the related statements of operations, shareholders' deficit and cash flows for the years ended December 31, 2002 and 2001, and the period from September 24, 1998 (inception) through December 31, 2002.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.

-We conducted our audits in accordance with auditing standards generally accepted in the United States.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
 Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of EasyWeb, Inc. as of December 31, 2001, and the results of its operations and its cash flows for the years ended December 31, 2001 and 2000, and from September 24, 1998 (inception) through December 31, 2001 in conformity with accounting principles generally accepted in the United States.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of EasyWeb, Inc. as of December 31, 2002, and the results of its operations and its cash flows for the years ended December 31, 2002 and 2001, and from September 24, 1998 (inception) through December 31, 2002 in conformity with accounting principles generally accepted in the United States of America.

 The accompanying financial statements have been prepared assuming the Company will continue as a going concern.
-As discussed in Note 1 to the financial statements, the Company has a working capital deficit at December 31, 2001 and has suffered significant operating losses since inception.
+As discussed in Note 1 to the financial statements, the Company has a working capital deficit at December 31, 2002 and has suffered significant operating losses since inception.
 These factors raise substantial doubt about the Company's ability to continue as a going concern.
 Management's plans regarding those matters are also described in Note 1.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.

 /s/ Cordovano and Harvey, P.C.
 Cordovano and Harvey, P.C.

-Denver, Colorado
+Denver, Colorado April 3, 2003

-March 4, 2002